 Does that cheap flight include checked baggage, or will you have to pay extra?

 Note that it’s a good idea to purchase your travel insurance at the same time as you purchase your flights as this will usually cover you against cancellation immediately.
 This way, if you need to cancel or change your flights due to an insurable reason (perhaps sudden serious illness, the unexpected death of a family member, or being made redundant) you can claim money back from your travel insurance provider.

-You can get a quote and check coverage details with World Nomads using the search box below.
+You can get a quote and check coverage details with with True Traveller (UK & EEA residents) and World Nomads (worldwide travellers) by clicking the boxes below.